Blue Ridge Parkway-The Scenic Highway

 Virginia-Skyline Drive and Blue Ridge Parkway

 Along the Skyline Drive that takes you through Virginia interesting stops along the way are the Luray Caverns, the Shenandoah Caverns, Roanoke, and the Natural Bridge.
-The Virginia section of the Blue Ridge parkway begins after exiting the Shenandoah Valley and winds through Jefferson County and the Blue Ridge Highlands area.
+The Virginia section of the parkway begins after exiting the Shenandoah Valley and winds through Jefferson County and the Blue Ridge Highlands area.
 Interesting stops are Humpback Rocks James River, Peaks of Otter, Rocky Knob & Mabry Mill, and Blue Ridge Music Center.

-down to the High Country in the far left north corner of the state and passes such places as Boone, Blowing Rock, Grandfather Mountain, and Linville.
-The most photographed part of the Blue Ridge Parkway is The Linn Cove Viaduct at MP 304.
+The parkway enters North Carolina in Yadkin Valley, then continues down to the High Country in the far left north corner of the state and passes such places as Boone, Blowing Rock, Grandfather Mountain, and Linville.
+The most photographed part of the parkway is The Linn Cove Viaduct at MP 304.
 The Blue Ridge Asheville section includes Little Switzerland, Black Mountain, and Asheville.
 After passing through Balsam and Maggie Valley the parkway ends at Cherokee near the entrance to The Great Smoky Mountains.
 The Great Smoky Mountains National Park is where the Blue Ridge Parkway ends at Milepost 469 at Cherokee, NC.

 Share